JLLeitschuh/security-research/bulk-pr-generation/temporary-directory-hijacking/pr_message.md

 This pull request fixes either 1.)
 Temporary Directory Hijacking Vulnerability, or 2.)
 Temporary Directory Information Disclosure Vulnerability, which existed in this project.

+Even if you deem, as the maintainer of this project, this is not necessarily fixing a security vulnerability, it is still, most likely, a valid security hardening.

 ## Preamble

 The system temporary directory is shared between all users on most unix-like systems (not MacOS, or Windows).
 Thus, code interacting with the system temporary directory must be careful about file interactions in this directory, and must ensure that the correct file permissions are set.